tjobarow/PSPrismaAccessToolkit/README.md

 ### Export Palo Alto/GlobalProtect logs to CSV:

-Parses the PanGPS.log file, includes only entries since the specified date/time, and returns the parsed logs in an array of PSCustomObjects instead of exporting them CSV.
+Parses the the PAN***.log files (PanGPS.log, PanGPA.log, etc), includes only entries since the specified date/time, and returns the parsed logs in an array of PSCustomObjects instead of exporting them CSV.

 ```powershell
 Export-PanLogFileToCsv -Path ".\PanGPS.log" -Since "07/30/25 08:55" -ReturnObject
 ```

+___Note:___ This command can parse log files that are in the same log format as PanGPS.log or PanGPA.log.
+It has only been tested against PanGPS.log and PanGPA.log, though, so results may vary.

 ## Module commands